-Barcelona Supercomputing Center, Spain
+Director of Barcelona Supercomputing Center (BSC), Spain

 Professor of Graduate School of Information Sciences, Tohoku University, Japan

 Hiroaki Kobayashi received his Ph.D in Information Engineering from Tohoku University in 1988.
 Since then, he has been a faculty member of School of Engineering and Graduate School of Information Sciences, Tohoku University.
 His research interests are in high-performance, low-power processor architectures, 3D chip architectures, parallel and distributed computing, supercomputing systems and their applications.
 He was Visiting Associate Professor of Stanford University in 1995, 1997, and 2000 to work with Professor Michael J. Flynn on low-power processor design.
 In 2008-2016, he was Director of Cyberscience Center of Tohoku University, which is one of 7 national supercomputer centers in Japan.
 He has been involved in many supercomputing projects such as “feasible study of a future HPC system for memory-intensive applications,” which was conducted under the national program for exascale computing by Ministry of Education, Culture, Sports, Science and Technology of Japan.
 In this project, he has designed a novel vector system with 3D die-stacking technology with NEC.
 He is a member of Science Council of Japan.
 He has been the chair of Organizing Committee of COOL Chips, IEEE Symposium on Low-Power and High-Speed Chips since 2011.